Al-Saqib/Dynamic-contact-infection-forecast/README.md

 Myall, A. C., Peach, R. L., Wan, Y., Mookerjee, S., Jauneikaite, E., Bolt, F., Price, J. R., Davies, F., Wiesse, A. Y., Holmes, A., & Barahona, M. (2021).
 Characterising contact in disease outbreaks via a network model of spatial-temporal proximity. *MedRxiv*, 2021.04.07.21254497. https://doi.org/10.1101/2021.04.07.21254497.

 This article introduced, tested, and validated an infection forecasting tool for primary use in hospitals.
-The tool incorporates dynamically changing variables to make predictions over each patient for the risk of acquiring a disease.
+The tool incorporates dynamically changing variables to make predictions for each patients risk of acquiring a disease.
 Specifically, our framework accounts for contact patterns, a significant driver of many infectious diseases, to capture disease aquistion risk.
 In the article, we deployed the forecasting tool onto hospital-onset COVID-19 infections, demonstrating both its high efficacy and generalisability.

 <p align="center">
   <img src="images/fig_method_overview.png" width="400">